arepala-uml/jobtarget-project/README.md

   3. #### Set the desired port in the .env file:

   ```
-  FLASK_APP_PORT=5000  # Default is 5000, you can change it here
+  FLASK_APP_PORT=5000  # Default port assigned is 8000, you can change it here
   ```
-   If you don’t modify the .env file, the backend will use the default port 5000.
+   If you don’t modify the .env file, the backend will use the default port 8000.

 ### Step 4: Run the Flask Server